 More recent studies are finding promising outcomes for supplements that can help patients with neurological damage.
 The journal of Stem Cell Research & Therapy found that aromatic turmerones positively effect stem cells, which play an important role in self-repair and recovery of brain function.
-Consider taking this supplement.
+So consider taking this supplement.

-The importance of magnesium on DNA repair and tissue healing should not be neglected.
-So if you’re interested in trying a magnesium supplement, Magnesium L-Threonate has been shown to be a well-absorbed.
+The importance of magnesium in DNA repair and tissue healing should not be neglected.
+If you’re interested in trying a magnesium supplement, Magnesium L-Threonate has been shown to be well-absorbed and easy on the stomach.

 If all else fails, there’s a program currently being sold online called the “Tinnitus Miracle” (click here to check it out).
 It claims “significant relief in 7 days” but I’ve never tried it.
 It could very well be a marketing ruse.
 But feel free to share your experience in the comments section if you’ve tried experimented with it.
 There’s another one called TinnitusX that may interest you as a last resort as well (again, haven’t tried it myself, but if you do, let me know what you think).